 In contrast to the literature on mutual fund voting, little is known about retail shareholder voting.
-Van der Elst (2011) studies the turnout of small shareholders - those who own less than 5% of voting rights - in several European countries and documents a relationship between turnout and ownership structure.
+Van der Elst (2011) studies the turnout of small shareholders - those who own less than 5% of voting rights - in several European countries and documents a relation between turnout and ownership structure.
 Schmidt (2017) surveys retail shareholders at a single publicly listed German firm, finding that participation increases with investment experience, age, and financial sophistication.
 In the U.S., Kastiel and Nili (2016) show that overall investor turnout has remained roughly constant over the past two decades even though this period saw a number of technological, regulatory, and corporate governance changes meant to strengthen retail shareholder participation.
 They also find that when brokers are restricted from voting on behalf of beneficial owners who do not cast a ballot, the overall non-voting rate increases by ten percentage points.
 The historical perception is that when they do vote, retail investors vote with management (Stewart (2012), Chasan (2013)), while work by Maug (1999) and Edelman, Jiang, and Thomas (2019) assumes that shareholders with small stakes vote randomly.
 However, no academic work has directly tested these assumptions.

-Several papers, including Kastiel and Nili (2016) and Gulinello (2010), have pushed for changes to promote greater participation among retail shareholders, and the SEC has made increased retail participation a regulatory priority.2 Others, such as Hart and Zingales (2017), have argued for shareholder preferences as the ultimate objective function of firms.
+Several papers, including Kastiel and Nili (2016) and Gulinello (2010), have pushed for changes to promote greater participation among retail shareholders, and the SEC has made increased retail participation a regulatory priority.
+Others, such as Hart and Zingales (2017), have argued for shareholder preferences as the ultimate objective function of firms.
 As Fisch (2017) has argued, retail shareholders have "skin in the game" and will select to monitor and engage only if they are adequately informed, whereas institutional votes are cast by intermediaries.
-Our study shareholders.
-Bar-Isaac and Shapiro (2020) examine the participation decision by a large blockholder at a firm with many small shareholders with private signals.
+Our study